Jimmy Graham: 2011 season

-Graham started the season with four receptions for 56 receiving yards and a receiving touchdown in a 42–34 loss to the Green Bay Packers on NBC Thursday Night Football.
+Graham started the season with four receptions for 56 yards and a touchdown in a 42–34 loss to the Green Bay Packers on NBC Thursday Night Football.
 In Week 3, a 40–33 victory over the Houston Texans, he had four receptions for 100 receiving yards and a receiving touchdown for his first game reaching the century mark.
-The next week, he recorded 10 receptions for 132 receiving yards and a receiving touchdown in the 23–10 victory over the Jacksonville Jaguars.
+The next week, he recorded 10 receptions for 132 yards and a touchdown in the 23–10 victory over the Jacksonville Jaguars.
 In the following game, a 30–27 victory over the Panthers, he recorded eight receptions for 129 yards.
 He recorded his fourth straight game with at least 100 receiving yards in the next game against the Tampa Bay Buccaneers with seven receptions for 124 receiving yards in the 26–20 loss.
 He recorded six receptions for 54 receiving yards and two receiving touchdowns in the next game against the Indianapolis Colts, a 62–7 victory.
 Overall, in the 2011 season, his first full year as a starter, Graham had 99 receptions for 1,310 receiving yards and 11 receiving touchdowns and made his first Pro Bowl.
 He became the first tight end in Saints history to have more than 1,000 receiving yards in a season.
 He set the franchise record for receptions in a season while tying Marques Colston in 2007 and Joe Horn in 2004 for the Saints franchise record for touchdowns in a season.
 During the Saints' Week 17 win over the Carolina Panthers, Graham broke Kellen Winslow's NFL record of 1,290 receiving yards in a season by a tight end.
 However, the record was broken later that day by New England Patriots tight end Rob Gronkowski, who finished the season with 1,327 yards.
 He was named to the Pro Bowl for the 2011 season.
 In addition, he was named a second-team All-Pro by the Associated Press and Pro Football Focus.

 The Saints finished with a 13–3 record and won the NFC South.
 In the Wild Card Round against the Detroit Lions, Graham finished with seven receptions for 55 yards and a touchdown in the 45–28 victory.
 In the Divisional Round against the San Francisco 49ers, Graham had a fourth-quarter 66-yard touchdown to give the Saints the lead, but the Saints ultimately lost 36–32 on a last-second 49ers touchdown pass.
 Graham finished with five receptions for 103 yards and two touchdowns in the loss.
 After the season, Graham was ranked 14th overall by his peers in the 2012 NFL Top 100 annual player poll, which ranks the 100 best players in the NFL based on votes from NFL players and coaches.